How Does ChatGPT Work? A Plain-English Explanation

 How Different Users Are Using ChatGPT

 Understanding how ChatGPT works helps explain both its usefulness and its limitations for specific audiences.
-Here is how the tool is being used across different contexts, and where the risks are most significant.
+Here's how the tool is being used across different contexts, and where the risks are most significant.

 High School Students